-This article addresses what is arguably one of the most basic economic questions: how do wealth-income and capital-output ratios evolve in the long run and why?
+This paper addresses what is arguably one the most basic economic questions: how do wealthincome and capital-output ratios evolve in the long run, and why?

 Until recently it was difficult to properly address this question, because national accounts were mostly about flows, not stocks.
-Economists had at their disposal a large body of historical series on flows of output, income, and consumption-but limited data on stocks of assets and liabilities.
-When needed, for example, for growth accounting exercises, estimates of capital stocks were typically obtained by cumulating past flows of saving and investment.
-Although suitable for some purposes, this procedure severely limits the set of questions one can ask.
+Economists had at their disposal a large body of historical series on flows of output, income and consumption - but limited data on stocks of assets and liabilities.
+When needed, for example for growth accounting exercises, estimates of capital stocks were typically obtained by cumulating past flows of saving and investment.
+While fine for some purposes, this procedure severely limits the set of questions one can ask.